Piedmont Garden Club is committed to improving our community and the greater East Bay through activities and contributions.

 The following are lists of projects, organizations and endeavors PGC supports with either time, treasure or talent — and sometimes with all three!
 Click HERE to view all of PGC’s contributions since 1923.

-Below is a partial list of PGC contributions to local projects from 2000-2006:
+Below is a partial list of PGC civic projects and contributions to local projects from 2000-2006:

 - Centennial Signs for Piedmont Park & Beach School Edibles Garden (2006)